 Here are the most important things to think about when choosing your bags.

 - Duffle bag, that your porter will carry on his head.
-We’ll let you know its maximum weight depending on the tour you book but usually it’s either 15 or 20 kg maximum.
+In order to assure good working conditions, we ask you to limit the weight of your bag to 12kg.
+If you bring a bag with a weight of over 15kg, we’ll be obligated to provide an extra porter and charge the extra costs.
 We recommend a trekking duffel bag with a capacity of at least 80 liters, as it should hold all your gear including your sleeping bag.
 The bag should be waterproof and easy to carry by hand and over the shoulder.
 We recommend adding a lock for security reasons.

 - Day pack.
 The best daypack for Kilimanjaro is the lightest one, but that probably goes without saying.
 Make sure your day pack has a rain cover, compression straps to better divide its weight onto your body, and some side pockets for your water bottle that are easily accessible without having to open the whole bag.
 We recommend a capacity of 20 to 30 liters.